emren/food_delivery_app/README.md

 For this app there will be two models to hold state.
 Basket and favorite states will be passed down the widget tree.
 To do that I will use multiprovider at the main.dart file.

+Size Configuration:
+A Config file is under services folder.
+This will allow resize to different screensizes including tablets without losing design qualities.

 Icons:
 Icons are used from the following links